Does Your Car Insurance Cover You In Canada?

 • Assess the damage as soon as possible.
 One of the best ways to look at the damage is to take a photo or video of your car with your smartphone if you have one.
 That’ll help you collect solid evidence of the damage to your car.

 • Gather details.
-If there happens to be another driver involved, make sure to gather their info such as their phone number, insurance company, and their name.
+If there happens to be another driver involved, make sure to gather their info such as their phone number, insurer, and their name.
 You can also try to find and talk to eyewitnesses.

 • Contact your insurer.
 They’ll be able to help you through the aftermath of the accident like filing a claim or which coverage from your policy to apply.